Yifinity/Toy-Tanks---15112-TP-Project/README.txt

 There should not be any libraries that require further installation.

 Shortcut Commands:
-There are no shortcut commands used to speedforward in a game.
+There are no shortcut commands used to speedforward in the game.
-For the Intro and Instructions Scenes, you need to press Space in order to move on, as written in the directions there.
+For the Intro and Instructions Scenes, you need to press Space in order to move on, as written in the directions.

 Term Project for Summer 2023 15-112 at Carnegie Mellon University